 - Advanced Stage: The researcher is collecting and analyzing data; or has completed the data gathering and analysis activities and is developing or has developed conclusions for the project and articulated implications for the field.

-- 3-minute oral presentations or 10-minute oral presentations are available for students whose research is in the Advanced Stage.
+- 3-minute oral presentations are available for students whose research is in the Advanced Stage.

 - Poster sessions are available for students whose research is in the Advanced Stage.